 It is important to note that Scotland has much more stringent regulations governing drinking and driving than other parts of the UK and certainly more stringent than those from across the pond.

-Driving a vehicle within Scotland you must be sure to maintain a blood alcohol level of less than 50 mg per 100 mg of blood at the current time, so if you find yourself wanting to enjoy a drink while making holiday be sure to plan accordingly.
+Driving a vehicle within Scotland you must be sure to maintain a blood alcohol level of less than 50 mg per 100 ml of blood at the current time, so if you find yourself wanting to enjoy a drink while on holiday be sure to plan accordingly.
+Remember, it’s better to never consume alcohol at all if you plan on driving.